-Beginning in fiscal year 2009, the actuarial value of assets was determined in accordance with the Asset Smoothing Method.
+The actuarial value of assets is determined in accordance with the Asset Smoothing Method.
 See discussion of Asset Smoothing Method in "ACTUARIAL METHODS-Actuarial Value of Assets."

 NET PENSION LIABILITY

 GASB 67 calls for the calculation and disclosure of the "Net Pension Liability," which is the difference between the actuarial present value of projected benefit payments that is attributed to past periods of employee service calculated pursuant to the methods and assumptions set forth in the New GASB Standards (referred to in such statements as the "Total Pension Liability") and the value of the pension plan's assets (referred to as the "Fiduciary Net Position"), calculated at fair market value.